williamstome/williamstome.github.io.raw/_posts/2016-05-24-summer-2016-visiting-the-university-of-bremen-part-1.md

 Auf Wiedersehen Amerika, Hallo Deutschland!

-In just a few short days, I'll be travelling to Germany: land of lager, locomotives, and lederhosen, if American television is to be believed.
+In just a few short days, I'll be traveling to Germany: land of lager, locomotives, and lederhosen, if American television is to be believed.
 #